 Tokyo Three Tides

-We’ve saved the most famous for last.
-Even if you have no knowledge of Tokyo tattoo studios, which is very likely given the unfortunate attitude of the Japanese government towards tattooing, there’s a good chance you’ve still heard of this studio.
+Even if you have no knowledge of Tokyo tattoo artists and studios (which is very likely given the unfortunate attitude of the Japanese government towards tattooing) there’s a good chance you’ve still heard of this studio.

 Tokyo Three Tides is a modern legend in Japan’s capital, and for good reason.
 Their artist Mutsuo is doing so much for the world of Japanese tattoo.